stefanil/play2-clickstart/README.md

 To get your cloudbees DB info - run bees db:info -p youraccount/appname(from your clickstart)

-## 3. Adapt Build.scala

-First set the correct application name.
-Second set Cloudbees application ID:

-settings(CloudBees.applicationId := Some("ACCOUNT_NAME/CLOUDBEES_APPLICATION_ID"))

-## 4. Deploy subsequent changes

-Just use the command:   play cloudbees-deploy

 # Manual Remote-Deployment:

-To build and deploy the application on CloudBees, follow those steps:
+To build and deploy the application on CloudBees manually, follow those steps:

 Create application: